HOOKke/PS-SNN/README.md

 ![image](https://github.com/HOOKke/PS-SNN/tree/main/images)

 ## Data
-Our experiments relies on the natural image dataset CIFAR100 (https://www.cs.toronto.edu/~kriz/cifar.html).
 The CIFAR-100 dataset analyzed during this study is publicly available at https://www.cs.toronto.edu/~kriz/cifar.html.
 The ImageNet-100 dataset used in our experiments can be obtained from https://image-net.org/.

 ## Running experiments